GNL Adjunctive Therapies Guide, Part 4 of 4

 Important note

 This content is for educational exploration only.
-The open questions and research gaps summarised above reflect the published evidence base as of April 2026; the field is moving quickly and recommendations may change as trials read out.
+The open questions and research gaps above reflect the published evidence base as of April 2026; the field moves quickly and recommendations may change as trials read out.
 GLP-1RA and GLP-1/GIP use in T1D remains off-label.
 Any individual decision to start, adjust or stop these medicines must be made jointly with a specialist diabetes team.